 for determination the effectiveness in meeting specified objectives.

-All involved personal is responsible for ensuring appropriate handling of Audit process flow. <AuditsInspectionsTitle> process flow is described on Figure 1.
+All involved personal is responsible for ensuring appropriate handling of Audit process flow. {{ AuditsInspectionsTitle }} process flow is described on Figure 1.

-Figure 1: <AuditsInspectionsTitle> Process
+Figure 1: {{ AuditsInspectionsTitle }} Process

 Auditing resources

-<QualityOrganizationHead> appoints and approves permanent <CompanyName>’s Auditors consisting of SMEs in their respective areas.
-The members of the Audit Team may be appointed from inside the company, or get support from an external source (e.g., Freelance Auditor) on behalf of the business.
+{{ QualityOrganizationHead }} appoints and approves permanent {{ CompanyName }}’s Auditors consisting of SMEs in their respective areas.
+The members of the Audit Team may be appointed from inside the company, or get support from an external source (e.g., 3rd party Auditor) on behalf of the business.

 The assigned Audit Team consists of independent, experienced, trained company employees who can objectively verify the implementation of the developed methodologies and procedures.

-Quality Organization maintains <AuditorsList> according to <AuditorsList> Form.
+Quality Organization maintains {{ AuditorsList }} according to {{ AuditorsList }} Form.

 Auditors shall be selected on the basis of following criteria: